 You feel pain because nociceptors, or the pain receptors across your body, carry pain signals to your brain.
-Cryotherapy (cryo stands for cold) with ice packs, ice massage, or cold whirlpool treatment – where you get into a bathtub with cold water that is constantly agitated by a motor – brings down the temperature of your skin and tissues beneath it to a depth of 2 to 4 cm.
-This decreases the activation threshold temperature of tissue nociceptors and the conduction velocity of pain nerve signals.
-As a result, it has an anesthetic-like effect on the area of pain.
-It also decreases tissue metabolism, blood flow, inflammation, and muscle spasm.
+Cryotherapy (cryo = cold) with ice packs, ice massage, or cold whirlpool treatment – where you get into a bathtub with cold water that is constantly agitated by a motor – brings down the temperature of your skin and tissues lying 2–4 cm beneath it.
+As a result, the temperature falls below what can activate the pain receptors in the tissue and it also lowers the speed with which nerves conduct the pain signal.
+As a result, it has an anesthetic-like effect on the area of pain – remember how holding an ice pack on your skin for a few minutes makes it numb?
+The drop in temperature also decreases tissue metabolism, blood flow, inflammation, and muscle spasm.

 Caution: Don’t apply the ice directly on your skin.
 It could give you frostbite or even damage your nerves and tissues.

+Do you find relief when someone massages your back when you are suffering from one of those bouts of severe pain?
 A study showed that when adults suffering from low back pain for at least 6 months were given 30-min massage therapy twice a week for 5 weeks, they reported less pain, less depression and anxiety, and better sleep.
-Because they now had higher serotonin and dopamine levels, the mood-lifting hormones, they had less cortisol, the stress hormone that increases muscle tension in the back, and this helped them bend forward more easily.5
+This is because they now had more mood-lifting hormones, serotonin and dopamine, than the stress hormone cortisol.
+Since cortisol also increases muscle tension in the back, they could now bend forward more easily.4

-It’s a good way to relieve your sub-acute (lasting 4 to 12 weeks) and chronic (lasting longer than 12 weeks) non-speciﬁc low back pain, especially when combined with exercises and education, but be warned that its effect won’t last very long.6 But it’s certainly better than muscle relaxation treatments.7
+It’s a good way to relieve your sub-acute (lasting 4–12 weeks) and chronic (lasting longer than 12 weeks) non-speciﬁc low back pain, especially when combined with exercises and education.
+But be warned that its effect won’t last very long.5 However, it’s certainly better than muscle relaxation treatments.6

-In a study done to examine the immediate effect of single acupuncture stimulation in patients with low back pain, the result showed that acupuncture at the most painful point of the back provided immediate relief from lower back pain.8
+A study was done to examine the immediate effect of single acupuncture stimulation in patients with low back pain.
+The result showed that acupuncture at the most painful point of the back provided immediate relief from lower back pain.7

 Chiropractic treatment can also be an instant way to work out the kinks in your back and instantly ease the pain.
 In fact, a study finds that it is more effective than hospital outpatient management for patients with severe or chronic back pain.
 Its long-term effects will become evident when you go for a follow-up.
-A study reports 7 percent improvement in the Oswestry scale for measuring disability in a span of a couple of years.10
+A study reports 7% improvement in the Oswestry disability index – a questionnaire to evaluate a patient’s disability due to back pain – in a span of a couple of years.9

 You do, of course, know that certain herbs are natural painkillers.
 Some of those are good for back pain too.

-- Comfrey root extract ointment reduces acute back pain remarkably and very fast.13
+- Comfrey root extract ointment reduces acute back pain remarkably and very fast.12

-- A daily oral dose of 120 mg white willow bark or 240 mg salicin, white willow bark’s active ingredient, provides short-term improvements to back pain.
+- White willow bark or its active ingredient salicin, in a daily oral dose of 120 mg or 240 mg, respectively, provides short-term improvements to back pain.

-- Cayenne, tested as various topical preparations applied to the skin, appeared to reduce back pain as well.15
+- Cayenne, tested as various topical preparations applied to the skin, appeared to reduce back pain as well.14

-- A composition of oregano oil, laurel oil, and myrtle oil can alleviate pain and discomfort associated with neck and back pains and strains.16
+- A patented composition of oregano oil, laurel oil, and myrtle oil can alleviate pain and discomfort associated with neck and back pains and strains.15

-- Hops, wood betony, and passionflower are also considered good for back pain.17
+- Hops, wood betony, and passionflower are also considered good for back pain.16

 Exercises work the muscles of your back to help strengthen it and provide more support to the spine.
-Recent research has focused on using muscle-specific exercise training for the muscles surrounding the spine in cases of chronic low back pain, sponydolysis, and spondylolisthesis, namely the deep abdominal muscles and lumbar multifidus, which provide dynamic stability and fine control to the lumbar spine.
+Recent research has focused on using muscle-specific exercise training for the muscles surrounding the spine in cases of chronic low back pain, sponydolysis, and spondylolisthesis.
+These are the deep abdominal muscles and lumbar multifidus muscles which provide dynamic stability and fine control to the lumbar spine.

 Some exercises that can help ease back pain quickly are knee rolls and back extensions.

-Lie on your back with your knees bent and roll them to one side, followed by your pelvis, keeping both shoulders on the floor.
+- Knee roll: Lie on your back with your knees bent.
+Roll them to one side, followed by your pelvis, keeping both shoulders on the floor.
 Repeat on the other side.

 Whether you are looking for a cure for your back pain or looking to prevent it, yoga is a cost-effective and safe option.
-It can reduce the severity of chronic low back pain and disability and improve your serotonin levels, keeping you mentally healthy, and giving you better sleep.19 Iyengar yoga even reduces the use f pain medication.20
+It can reduce the severity of chronic low back pain and disability.
+It can also improve your serotonin levels, keeping you mentally healthy and giving you better sleep.18 Iyengar yoga has been seen to even reduce the use of pain medication.19

 Some of the popular yoga asanas prescribed for back pain are